 British explorers discovered in 1852–1853 clay tablets containing the Babylonian Epic of Gilgamesh.
 First translated in 1872, its contents shocked the scholarly world because it seemed to closely parallel parts of Genesis, especially the Flood account.
 Indeed, many scholars accused the Bible of merely retelling the epic.

-Written by Nozomi Osanai, A Comparative Study of the Flood Accounts in the Gilgamesh Epic and Genesis explains the relationship between the similar, yet distinct, flood accounts found in the Gilgamesh Epic and the book of Genesis.
+Written by Nozomi Osanai, A Comparative Study of the Flood Accounts in the Gilgamesh Epic and Genesis explains the relationship between the flood accounts found in the Gilgamesh Epic and Genesis.

 Critics claim the Bible’s account borrows from earlier myths.
 But it’s the other way around.